econdepe/capturetheether/README.md

 the section 'Solidity by Example' from https://solidity.readthedocs.io you're good to go.
 Of course we will need more than that along the way, but we're here to learn!

+In the folder **./OriginalContracts** I have simply copied the contracts from https://capturetheether.com, just in case those disappear at some point.

 *** I will be updating this repository as I keep playing the game, which I do every now and then.